 Yellow-lipped sea krait

-Length: Females can reach lengths of up to 1.7 metres; males are significantly smaller rarely exceeding 0.9 metres.
+Length: Females can reach lengths of up to 1.7m; males are significantly smaller rarely exceeding 1.0m.

-A striking species of marine snake with beautiful steel blue, and black banding running along the entirety of its body, fading into pale yellow on the undersides and on the facial mask.
-It is the second-most common marine snake in New Zealand’s waters, although only rarely observed.
+This striking species is known for its beautiful steel blue, and black banding running along the entirety of its body, which fades into pale yellow on the undersides and on the facial mask.

-This species is visually similar to the brown-lipped sea krait, but can be distinguished by the presence of a yellow upper lip as opposed to the brown upper lip of the aforementioned species.
-Can be differentiated from Saint Giron’s sea krait based on colouration (blue vs. brown), and from the yellow-bellied sea snake by general morphology (blunt vs. flattened elongate head) and patterning (banded vs. striped).
+They are visually similar to the brown-lipped sea krait, but can be distinguished by the presence of a yellow upper lip as opposed to the brown upper lip of the aforementioned species.
+Can be differentiated from the New Caledonian sea krait based on colouration (blue vs. grey to brown), and from the yellow-bellied sea snake by general morphology (blunt vs. flattened elongate head) and patterning (banded vs. striped).

-The yellow-lipped sea krait has the widest distribution of any Laticauda species, occurring throughout the Indo-Pacific region from the eastern coast of India through to the islands of the western Pacific.
+The yellow-lipped sea krait has the widest distribution of any Laticauda species, occurring throughout the Indo-Pacific region from the eastern coast of India through to the islands of the western Pacific (as far as Tonga).

 A rare visitor to New Zealand, this species is most commonly seen around the northern North Island, with a few records as far south as the Wellington region.